Skip advert

 • Can get expensive

-Verdict - Is the Hyundai Ioniq 5 a good car?
+Verdict – is the Hyundai Ioniq 5 a good car?

-Hyundai Ioniq 5 range
+Hyundai Ioniq 5 models, specs and alternatives

-Best electric family cars heroThe best electric family cars – our top picks of 2024
+Best electric family cars heroThe best electric family cars – our top picks of 2025

 A rival for the likes of the Volkswagen ID.4, Toyota bZ4X, Skoda Enyaq, Renault Scenic and Tesla Model Y, the Ioniq 5 shares its underpinnings with the Kia EV6 and Genesis GV60 and is bigger than you'd first assume from how it looks in photos.
 More like a scaled-up hatchback than an SUV, the Ioniq 5 is actually wider and longer than a Hyundai Tucson SUV, albeit not quite as high off the ground.